magento/knowledge-base/src/troubleshooting/general/live-search-catalog-data-sync.md

 ## Issue

-Your catalog data is not synchronized correctly.
+Your catalog data is not synchronized correctly or a new product was added but is not appearing in search results.

 <ins>Steps to reproduce</ins>

 1. Configure and connect Live Search for your Adobe Commerce instance as described in [Configure and Connect](https://devdocs-beta.magento.com/live-search/config-connect.html) in Adobe Commerce Development Documentation.
-1. Verify the exported catalog data as described in [Configure and Connect > Verify catalog sync](https://devdocs-beta.magento.com/live-search/config-connect.html#verify-catalog-sync).
+1. After 8 hours, verify the exported catalog data as described in [Configure and Connect > Verify catalog sync](https://devdocs-beta.magento.com/live-search/config-connect.html#verify-catalog-sync).
-1. Test the connection as described in [Configure and Connect > Test the connection](https://devdocs-beta.magento.com/live-search/config-connect.html#test-the-connection).
+1. After 8 hours, test the connection as described in [Configure and Connect > Test the connection](https://devdocs-beta.magento.com/live-search/config-connect.html#test-the-connection).

+Or

+1. Add a new product to catalog.
+2. After 8 hours, try running a search query using product name or other searchable attributes.

 <ins>Expected result</ins>

 * Exported catalog data can be verified
 * Connection is successful
+* New product appears in search results.

 <ins>Actual result</ins>